VirgilSecurity/virgil-crypto-c/docs/class.md

 class:
     Defines instance class.
-Possible values are: * any - Any class or type. * buffer - Special class "buffer" that is used as an output byte array. * impl - Universal implementation class.
+Possible values are: * any - Any class or type. * data - Special class "data" that is used as an input byte array. * buffer
+    - Special class "buffer" that is used as an output byte array. * impl - Universal implementation class.
 If value differs from the listed above then next algorithm applied: 1.
 If value in a format .(uid), then it treated as a reference to the in-project class and will be substituted during context resolution step.
 2. Any other value will be used as-is.
 So one third party type can be used.
 The class attribute is optional.